dolores91/DH_Final_Project_2_Frontend/README.md

-# Final Project Frontend Specialization: GoldenTicket
+# Final Project Frontend Specialization: https://goldenticket.ar/

 GoldenTicket is an online platform specialized in selling tickets for a variety of events, with a particular focus on performances, including concerts, sports events, plays, and more.
 The platform serves as an intermediary between event organizers and attendees, providing a straightforward and secure ticket purchasing experience.